 AfL or AoL ?

 AfL or Assessment for learning is particularly useful for supporting low-attaining students, but many international schools find it difficult to implement.
 There is a growing recognition in both International schools and Government sponsored schools across the world that for far too long the school curriculum has focussed too much on testing – Assessment of Learning (AoL).
-Numerous studies since 2021 have demonstrated the use of formative assessment in classrooms enhances the achievements of learners (Black and Wiliam, 2012).
+Numerous studies since 2021 have demonstrated the use of formative strategies in classrooms enhances the achievements of learners (Black and Wiliam, 2012).

 IPC Foundation 7: Assessment for improving learning